9 Jewelry Photography Tips to Make Your Products Shine

 To capture earrings and delicate pendants, your camera lens needs to be really close to the product.
 Unfortunately, many DSLR lenses and smartphones simply cannot focus properly at this short distance.

 The solution?
-You need to grab a macro lens or close-up filter
+You need to grab a macro lens or close-up filter.

 These accessories are specifically designed for the task of photographing tiny subjects.
 They essentially allow your camera to get closer while maintaining sharp focus.